Australia is supporting Indonesian efforts to help its people access better quality services, including in the poorer

-A new and innovative program of On Award Enrichment provides scholarship recipients from Indonesia with a broader and deeper experience in Australia in an effort to foster lasting links with Australian people and organisations.
 Engagement with alumni (including those that self-funded their study) upon their return to Indonesia continues to be a priority for the program.
-These efforts aim to foster a stronger alumni network in Indonesia, and a network of advocates for Australia, particularly on the world-class quality of an Australian education.
+The aim is to foster a stronger alumni network in Indonesia, and a network of advocates for Australia, particularly on the world-class quality of an Australian education.

 Innovation for Indonesia’s School Children (INOVASI)

-INOVASI works with the Indonesian Ministry of Education and Culture to support innovation and improve learning outcomes in Indonesia's basic education sector.
+Through INOVASI we work with the Indonesian Ministry of Education and Culture to support innovation and improve learning outcomes in Indonesia's basic education sector.
 The program investigates what does and does not work to improve literacy and numeracy at the classroom and school level.

-To do this, INOVASI is piloting and evaluating a number of approaches to strengthen the quality of teaching and learning in the classroom; improve the support provided to teachers so they can teach more effectively in the classroom; and enable all children in the classroom to reach their potential in learning.
+To do this, we are piloting and evaluating a number of approaches to strengthen the quality of teaching and learning in the classroom, improve the support provided to teachers so they can teach more effectively in the classroom, and enable all children in the classroom to reach their potential in learning.

 Technical Assistance for Education System Strengthening (TASS)